Master of Science in Health Policy

 To Our Prospective Students and Trainees:

 Stanford Health Policy reaffirms its commitment to perform individualized, holistic review of each applicant to its graduate programs.
-We recognize that students may have faced significant challenges during the period of disruption over the past year and a half.
+We recognize that students may have faced significant challenges during the period of disruption over the past few years.
 We will take individual circumstances into account during application review.
 Importantly, we will respect decisions regarding the adoption of Credit/No Credit and other grading options during this unprecedented time, whether they are made by institutions or by individual students.
 Our goal remains to form graduate student cohorts that are excellent and encompass a diversity of perspectives, backgrounds, and experiences that enrich the graduate educational experience.

 How to Apply